chuckconway/conway-endpoints/README.md

-We don't always know the type we want to return.
-For example, we might return an array of items under normal circumstances, however, when there is an error we might return a different type with the error details. `IActionResult` allow us this flexibly.
+We don't always know our return type.
+For example, we might return an array of items under normal circumstances, however, in the event of an error we might return a different type. `IActionResult` allow us this flexibly.